JakubMrowicki/health-tracker/README.md

 CSS was Validated using [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/) and returned no errors.

-JavaScript was Validated using [JSHint](https://jshint.com/)
+JavaScript was Validated using [JSHint](https://jshint.com/) with no major errors.

-Alicia Ramirez' [Closing Tag Checker for HTML5](https://www.aliciaramirez.com/closing-tags-checker/) was used to further validate the code.

 # 9: Website Deployment
 This project is deployed to the public by using Heroku.
 This is how I did it.